 [Note: Hometown City Girl is a diary of sorts; a collection of my stories, experiences, and trials of growing up in a small town in Southeast Ohio along the river dreaming of living in the city and then moving there and realizing I don’t quite fit in either place.
 Parts of me are a little too “country” for Columbus, and parts of me are a little too “city” for the people I know down home.
 It’s an interesting balance but it makes every experience interesting trying to figure out what role I fit into.]

 I’ve always been a lover of wildlife, especially plants and flowers.
 Living in the city there aren’t quite as many opportunities to have them or see them as there are down home.
 It’s a little difficult to get much to grow inside a small apartment with minimal natural lighting that’s still safe to have around my cats, so needless to say my plant keeping recently has been cut down to a single bamboo stalk.
+However, if you’re all about city living and aren’t really interested in wildlife like I am, then my friend was recently telling me about apartments for rent in Cleveland Ohio where you’re really close to a lot of things that will help you get the ultimate city living experience.

 This lack of plant life in my daily surroundings is something that really brings me down sometimes, especially now in the winter when you can’t even step outside to see anything green.
 So this past weekend was the first Saturday I’ve had off in a while and I immediately knew what I wanted to do – visit the conservatory.
 I’ve been to other conservatories in the past but had not yet visited my local conservatory since moving.
 To top it off their current feature is orchids which is my favorite flower.